sphaero/appie/README.md

     Hello world!

 It's important to understand all meta data is fed into the jinja2 template.
+Also note that the first_post.md file ends up in the json dictionary as first_post.html!

 ## Custom Parsers ##